ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 [Burst InSAR](burst_insar_product_guide.md "Jump to Burst InSAR Product Guide" ) products use the earlier acquisition as reference, and the more recent acquisition as secondary.
 This means that the ARIA unwrapped interferograms have the *opposite* sign from the unwrapped interferograms generated by the other ASF On-Demand InSAR workflows.
-In the ARIA S1 GUNW products, negative phase differences indicate movement away from the sensor and positive phase differences indicate movement towards the sensor.
+In the ARIA-S1-GUNW products, negative phase differences indicate movement away from the sensor and positive phase differences indicate movement towards the sensor.

 ## Product Packaging

 ### Naming convention

-The ARIA-S1-GUNW product names contain detailed information about their acquisition and processing, as illustrated in the figure below.
+The ARIA-S1-GUNW product names contain detailed information about the acquisitions and processing workflows used to generate them, including:

-GUNW naming convention includes:

 - Satellite orientation.
 A for ascending or D for descending
 - Satellite look direction.
 L for left-looking or R for right-looking